 What to bring: Please see the suggested personal clothing and equipment list below.
-The arranger, the Kayak The Fjords company network, will bring sea kayaking equipment needed for an outdoor excursion.
+The sponsor, Norsk Kystkulturakademi, will provide sea kayaking equipment needed for an outdoor excursion.

 What can you expect of us?
 Expect dynamic instructors with lots of backcountry experience.
 Expect to spend lots of time in dialogue and going over examples that will enhance your knowledge on what to do when encountering certain scenarios.
 Expect daily feedback from us instructors.
 Expect intense but rewarding days.

 You can expect a curriculum that is evidence-based, not just copied out of a textbook.
 As this course is a pilot course and at an introductory level, we hope to provide you with a general overview that will get you started on your way to providing a professional program.
-We as instructors both actively work in the field as guides and management within in house guide training and training provided to the public.
-We as instructors also partake in a variety of different boards that include guide practitioners from around the world.
+The instructors both actively work in the field as guides and management within in-house guide training and training provided to the public.
+The instructors also partake in a variety of different boards that include guide practitioners from around the world.
 This means you’re getting the latest findings and protocols in the industry.